nascarsayan/chiasenhac/README.md

 ## [CSN](http://chiasenhac.vn) downloader

-Baby Steps to create a chiasenhac downloader.
+Baby Steps to create a batch chiasenhac downloader from query strings.
 Feel free to contribute.

 Requirements:
   - python3, and a python environment satisfying [these](requirements.txt) requirements.